 - Scoop the dough into 2-teaspoon sized mounds and place a couple inches apart on the cookie sheets (make sure they are mounded and not flat).
 Ensure that the cookie dough mounds are similar in size so that cookies will bake up the same size.

-- Cool the cookies completely on the baking sheets.
+- Cool the cookies completely on the baking sheets placed on wire racks.
 Repeat with remaining dough, chilling the dough between batches and allowing the baking sheets to cool completely before adding the next batch of dough.

 Frosting:

 - Beat cream cheese and butter until well combined.
 Add powdered sugar and vanilla extract.
 Beat until smooth and creamy, scraping the sides and bottom of the bowl as needed.
-If the frosting appears too thin, add a little more powdered sugar or place it in the refrigerator for about 30 minutes to firm up.
+If the frosting appears too thin, add a little more powdered sugar or place it in the refrigerator for about 30 minutes.

 Video